kleb/nasarb/svn-hooks/README.txt

 To install the post-commit hook,

+ scp post-commit devel@rubyforge.org:/var/svn/nasarb/hooks

+To turn it off, log in using sftp and run:

  sftp devel@rubyforge.org:/var/svn/nasarb/hooks

-Then from sftp, run the following command:

- put post-commit
- chmod 755 post-commit

-To turn it off, log in again using sftp, and run:

- rm post-commit
+ sftp> rm post-commit